 - For any testing site, please view vendor website ahead for most current information.

-Maricopa County is working with trusted partners to provide testing in communities around the valley.
-The goal is to enhance the testing capacity already put in place by the state of Arizona and some cities.
+Maricopa County works with trusted partners to provide testing in communities around the valley to add to the testing options already put in place by the state of Arizona, cities, community health centers, pharmacies and other providers.
+We are continuing to work with vendors to make many kinds of testing more available (drive-up, walk-up, at-home, and more).

 Community Testing Events